 Haven’t found your lucky leprechaun yet?
 Make your own DIY Pot of Gold at the end of the Rainbow

-If spring showers bring May flowers then we are already off to a good start with rain where I live.
 I’ve always loved rainbows.
 Creating them with the spray from a garden hose.
 Searching for them in the sky.
-And as a kid trying to see if I could ever actually see where they touched the ground.
+And as a kid trying to see if I could ever actually find where they touched the ground.

-While a rainbow with a pot of gold fits perfectly with leprechauns and St. Patrick’s Day I think it’s also a fun spring craft since it doesn’t just focus on green and clovers.
+While a rainbow with a pot of gold fits perfectly with leprechauns and St. Patrick’s Day, it’s also a fun spring craft since it doesn’t just focus on green and clovers.

 If your store has a variety of pool noodle colors, this might step could be skipped.
 My store had blue, pink, and green foam pool noodles.
 Not the best combination of colors for my rainbow.
 So I also picked up some streamers that I was able to wrap around my foam noodles.
 I went with a 4 color rainbow because the 4 noodles fit perfectly in the black pot that I had.
 You could certainly add more colors.

 I used rubber bands on each end to hold my rainbow together.
 Rubber band the red and yellow noodles together.
 Then Rubber band the green and blue noodles together.
 Finally rubber band the yellow and green noodles together, this is the hardest one.
 Now all the foam noodles are connected.
 I did this on each end.

 Once the rainbow was wrapped I focused on the ‘gold’.
 My gold nuggets were made using party balloons and flour.